Maxlasting/request-catcher/README.md

 ## configure

-- useNotify: If use default notify.
 - timeout: default is 1000ms.
-- wrapperClassName: Outer container's classname, if use it the style attribute will be invalid.
-- msgClassName: Message container's classname, the same as wrapperClassName.
-- pendingMsg: default is 'connecting...'.
-- loadingMsg: default is 'downloading...'.
-- hook: pendinghandler(readyState) -> if time greater than timeout callback will be do something on pending.
+- hook: handleNotify({ xhr, url, status }) -> if time greater than timeout callback will be do something on pending/loading/loaded.
-- hook: loadinghandler -> callback do some thing on loading.
+- hook: handleTimeout({ xhr, url }) -> callback do some thing on timeout.